opengisch/QField-docs/documentation/how-to/tracking.en.md

 values entered in the form remembered across features.

 !!! note
-    QField will skip the feature form step if the layer is configured to hide all attributes.
+    QField will skip the feature form step if the layer is configured to hide all attributes or if form has been set to hide on feature addition in the attribute form settings.
 This can streamline the process of starting tracking sessions.

 ## Tracking underway